 4. Drag-and-drop Visualforce Standard Lightning component onto the canvas, as shown in the following screenshot

 You can use the control panel to select a Visualforce page (In our case select Flow) that you want to include, as shown in the following screenshot

 Once you’re done, click on the Save button.
 It will save the current definition of your app.

-5. Final step is to activate the Lightning page.
-Activate adds your app the the Saleforce1 Mobile navigation.
+5. The final step is to activate the Lightning page.
+Activate adds your app the Saleforce1 Mobile navigation.